 AppState-ALERT is the Appalachian State University 24/7 emergency messaging system.
 Using a combination of text messaging, voice messaging, the siren warning system, email and web technologies, AppState-ALERT is designed to provide Appalachian students, faculty and staff with timely information in the event of a campus emergency.
 Cell phone, text and voice messages will be sent by the university only when an emergency exists that is considered an "imminent threat."
 An imminent threat is defined as a significant emergency or dangerous situation involving an immediate threat to the life and safety of the campus community.
 Learn more at https://emergency.appstate.edu/appstate-alert.

-The Department of Environmental Health, Safety, and Emergency Management (EHS&EM) at Appalachian State University works in coordination with other departments across campus to build a safe and prepared campus in support of the university’s commitment to campus safety.
-The department’s primary responsibility is environmental health, safety and emergency management functions across campus.
+The Department of Environmental Health, Safety and Emergency Management (EHS&EM) at Appalachian State University works in coordination with other university departments to support App State's commitment to campus safety.
+The department’s primary responsibility is environmental health, safety and emergency management functions across App State’s Boone and Hickory campuses.
+EHS&EM also coordinates App State’s on-campus emergency medical service (EMS) program, Mountaineer Medics, which provides emergency medical care and support to the App State Community.
 Learn more at https://ehsem.appstate.edu.

 About Appalachian State University